ccheshirecat/volant/docs/2_getting-started/3_quick-start-initramfs.md

 4. Achieve millisecond-level boot times

 **How it works**:
-- Volant uses the `vmlinux-generic` kernel (pristine, no baked-in initramfs)
+- Volant uses the `vmlinux` kernel (pristine, no baked-in initramfs)
 - Your custom initramfs is passed via `--initramfs` flag
 - At boot, the kernel unpacks your initramfs into RAM
 - Kestrel runs directly from the initramfs (no pivot, no rootfs)